Josh Brazier originally started the Kaiizen Foundation as a T-shirt company in Southern California, where he was born and raised.

 Kaiizen tries to support the local businesses where they serve by buying supplies like paint and tools from the shops and eating from local vendors.

-Bacon said she thinks college students may be hesitant to get involved with organizations like Kaiizen because of the seemingly tedious process to sign up.
+Bacon said she thinks college students may be hesitant to get involved with organizations like Kaiizen because of the seemingly tedious sign up process.
 But once people realize the simplicity of getting involved, she said, it becomes more of a realistic option.
 She also stressed it’s not necessary to know the language before going.

-“We just want people to get involved, and we have plenty of projects and ways for people to get involved,” said Brazier.
+“We just want people to get involved, and we have plenty of projects and ways for people to get involved,” Brazier said.